 The kids did the first class of the day, making hummus, with Chef Amanda Mascia of The Good Food Factory.

-Our second class was Raw Mozzarella Caprese with Pesto, with aged balsamic & olive oil and was taught by Vegan Chef Matthew Purnell.
-This man is amazing.
-I had absolutely no idea you could make mozzarella from macadamia nuts, and I have to say that his caprese salad was the best I have ever tasted.
+Our second class was Raw Mozzarella Caprese with Pesto, by Vegan Chef Matthew Purnell.
+I had absolutely no idea you could make mozzarella from macadamia nuts, and I have to say that his Caprese salad was the best I have ever tasted.

-The third class was making Chinese Five-Spice Organic Chicken Lettuce Cups with Alison Caldwell.
+The third class was Chinese Five-Spice Organic Chicken Lettuce Cups with Alison Caldwell.